Landscaping Archive

 Protecting Your Lawn from Snow and Ice

-Springtime in Wisconsin tends to give us some pretty inconsistent weather, and it’s important that we continue to prepare and protect our lawn for those unforeseen snowfalls.
+Springtime in Wisconsin tends to bring pretty inconsistent weather, and it’s important that we continue to prepare and protect our lawns for those unforeseen snowfalls.
 Snow and ice can be dangerous to you and your landscape.
 Knowing how to manage their effects can help your landscape stay beautiful during the snow removal season.
 Here are some tips for protecting your lawn before a hard snowfall hits.

 Do the following before a heavy snowfall: